Wojciech Fortuna

-Wojciech Fortuna (born 6 August 1952) is a Polish former ski jumper who won the Olympic Gold Medal in the Large Hill at the 1972 Winter Olympics in Sapporo.
+Wojciech Fortuna (born 6 August 1952) is a Polish former ski jumper who won the Olympic gold medal in the Large Hill at the 1972 Winter Olympics in Sapporo.
 In the Normal Hill he finished 6th.
-The Gold Medal was Poland's first - and the only gold until Vancouver 2010 - in the Winter Olympics history.
+The Gold Medal was Poland's first – and the only gold until Vancouver 2010 – in the Winter Olympics history.
 Four time participant of the Four Hills Tournament, with his best ranking was during the XXI edition, achieving 18th place.
+He was awarded the Badge of Honour of Podlaskie Voivodeship.

 He competed from 1969 to 1979.